OnixCode/projects/README.md

 New text.
 Changing for video
 Because I am the best
-Added updates as a branch.
+Added updates as a branch
+This is bound to cause a conflict.